civol/HDLRuby/README.md

 ```

 It is possible to declare new blocks within an existing block.
-For declaring a sub block with the same execution mode as the upper one, the keyword `sub` is used.
-For example, the following code declare a sub block within a sequential block, with the same execution mode:
+For declaring a sub-block with the same execution mode as the upper one, the keyword `sub` is used.
+For example, the following code declares a sub-block within a sequential block, with the same execution mode:

 ```ruby
 system :with_sequential_behavior do